 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2013/14 and 2018/19 in the City of Kingston in 2018/19 shows the three industries with the highest regional competitive effect in the City of Kingston relative to Victoria were:
+An analysis of employment (Total) change between 2014/15 and 2019/20 in the City of Kingston shows the three industries with the highest regional competitive effect in the City of Kingston relative to Victoria were:

 The three industries with the lowest regional competitive effect were:

 - Public Administration and Safety (-330 )